polterguy/fine-tune-hyperlambda/static-snippets/training/example-24.md

 ---
 /*
  * This script counts the number of Hyperlambda files, in addition to the combined
- * number of nodes, within the specified folder.
+ * number of nodes, within the '/system/' folder.
  */
 .folder:/system/
 .loc:int:0